 It’s worth noting that Canon fields two mirrorless ranges – the EOS R series of full-frame and APS-C models, and the older EOS M series of lightweight APS-C models.
 While we’ve included both in this list, EOS R is the better bet for the future.
 Canon watchers sense that the EOS M’s days are numbered.

-With all that in mind, we’ve compiled a list of those we consider to be the top Canon mirrorless cameras for different users: budget options, enthusiast level, and the high-end gear.
+With all that in mind, we’ve compiled a list of those we consider to be the top Canon mirrorless cameras for different users: budget options, enthusiast level, and high-end gear.
 If you’re new to photography and worry about getting lost in technical terminology, scroll to the bottom of this page for our explainer on how to choose the best Canon mirrorless camera.

 For more great Canon gear, check out our handy guide to Canon RF-mount lenses, and if you want more choices from other brands we also have a run-down of the best full-frame mirrorless cameras.